internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 The illustration below shows how the use of DANE can protect against man in the middle (MITM) attacks by addressing the shortcomings of TLS without DANE.
 ![](dane-example-1-with-dane.png)

+### Mail delivery: TLS with DANE without DNSSEC
+Although guaranteeing reliable DNS resolving is actually an advantage of DNSSEC, it is still worth mentioning here.
+Notice that in the example above (TLS with DANE) the lack of DNSSEC would make it possible for an attacker to alter DNS responses (2 and 4).
+Such an attack can be used to trick the sender into sending e-mail to a rogue e-mail server.

 # Reliable certificate rollover
 It is a good practice to replace certificates and keys from time to time, but this need not and should not disrupt email delivery even briefly.